-Investments are included at fair value with fair value gains and losses recognised in profit or loss.
+Investments in equity instruments are included at fair value with fair value gains and losses recognised in profit or loss.

 Trade and other receivables

 Financial assets within trade and other receivables are initially recognised at fair value, which is usually the original invoiced amount and are subsequently carried at amortised cost less provisions made for impairment.